-Years ago, I was impressed by Moe Norman’s unerring accuracy and eventually wrote about Moe’s shotmaking genius in the introduction of Golf Reform Is At Hand, the 1996 introduction to Moe’s way to play.
+Years ago, I was impressed by Moe Norman’s unerring accuracy and eventually wrote about Moe’s shot-making genius in the introduction of Golf Reform Is At Hand, the 1996 preface to Moe’s way to play.

-But, it took until recently for me to get a full-fledged lesson on Moe’s way, that I rate as his protégé’ Todd Graves’ best ever lesson and my best ever learning session, which has everything to do with my hitting a dead straight drive 310 yards on my first shot after the lesson was over and it was time for me to test its merit.
+But, it took until recently for me to get a full-fledged lesson on Moe’s way.
+That I was known as his protégé’ Todd Graves’ best reading and my best learning session.
+It has everything to do with my hitting a dead straight drive 310 yards on my first shot after the experience was over and it was time for me to test its merit.

 My shot earned me a high-five from Todd, since, once again, he’d witnessed a student convert to swinging Moe Norman’s way, and hitting the golf ball powerfully and accurately.